drprojects/nora/README.md

 ### Springer configuration (optional)

 If you intend to upload papers from Springer to Notion, you will need to configure your NoRA-Tools accordingly.
-To this end, you will need to [create an Springer **API key**](https://docs-dev.springernature.com/docs).
+To this end, you will need to [create a Springer **API key**](https://docs-dev.springernature.com/docs).

-You can then save your Springer **API key** in the `configs/springer/default.yaml` file:
+You can then save your Springer **API key** in the `configs/springer/default.yaml`
+file:

 ````yaml
 # Adapt to your own Springer account.